What is a SKU and how are they used by retailers?

 Now we know that SKUs are useful for managing your inventory, the natural question is how many you should have – just how big should your product range be?

-For example, our client, TAILORED ATHLETE, made a name for itself with muscle-fit shirts, before adding complementary products like jeans and polo shirts to its range.
-Working with us, they got on top of their stock control and made real improvements.
+For example, TAILORED ATHLETE made a name for itself with muscle-fit shirts, before adding complementary products like jeans and polo shirts to its range.
+Working with James and James, they got on top of their stock control and made real improvements.